Photo by Carrie Christner

 Generally speaking, the most common health problems in aging cats are related to thyroid and kidney issues.

 The most common thyroid problem in older cats is hyperthyroidism; it's an overproduction of thyroid hormone.
 The cat's metabolism just keeps increasing to the point where the cat can burn off too much body weight.
 If hyperthyroidism is left untreated, heart and liver problems will occur, and the cat will get sicker.
 There are three traditional types of treatments available for hyperthyroidism: radiotherapy, surgery, and medication.
 A newer treatment option is iodine-restricted dietary management.
 This dietary aid has shown results in cats who are maintained solely on this diet.
-Whether or not this diet becomes the fourth "traditional" treatment will depend on how well it works in long-term practice.
 Which one of the four treatments is most appropriate for a particular cat will depend on the case.

 Cats tend to have urinary problems as seniors, either chronic (slow and long term) or acute (rapid onset and urgent).
 Treatments vary, depending on the particular kidney/bladder disease involved, and may include drugs, prescription diets, and surgery.

 Liver issues also crop up fairly frequently.
 When an older cat’s liver develops problems, the four most common causes are hepatic lipidosis (fatty liver); lymphoma (a type of cancer); feline infectious peritonitis; and cholangiohepatitis (inflammation and/or infection of the liver and biliary tree).

 Dental health issues may occur.
 Bad breath, tartar, and gum inflammation can be signs of tooth damage, periodontal disease, oral neoplasms, oral ulcers, or systemic health issues.